aws-samples/amazon-personalize-immersion-day/README.md

 To pre-provision resources and pre-train models, you can deploy the 'pretrained' Amazon CloudFormation template ([PersonalizeIDPretrained.yaml](../PersonalizeIDPretrained.yaml)) or click on the buttons below after logging into your AWS account.

 > [!IMPORTANT]
-> Make sure to specify the right domain for your immersion day, either 'Media' or 'Retail' so the right resources are provisioned.
+> Make sure to specify the right domain for your immersion day, either 'Media', 'Retail' or 'News' so the right resources are provisioned.

 TODO: update these links: